 Figure 3 reports different trends visible for E and K samples.
 Dark brown (K) samples showed a coherent decrease in all surface roughness parameters, with a stronger decrease for samples abraded under dry conditions.
 This effect can be easily explained observing that presence of liquid media in general reduce abrasion effect, acting in some way as lubricant.
 In this case, liquid media is given by the presence of detergent solution, which could give an additional chemical attack during abrasive action.
 Moreover, the general trend of parameters decrease indicates a flattening effect of surfaces.

 Cream (E) samples demonstrated a small increase in almost all surface parameters.
 Wet abrasive conditions revealed a stronger increase in surface roughness parameters when exposed to detergent solutions (+12 3 % Ra and Rmax , +16 4 % R3z, +7 2 % RzISO).
 This could be caused by the different mineral composition of this surface finishing, indicating a stronger influence of chemical action.
 In this second case, detergent solution probably did not have lubricating action, but on the contrary, it chemically attacks samples surfaces on selected areas, increasing surface roughness.
 As a second hypothesis, the same detergent solution could have aided in the selective detachment of mineral fillers, promoting a third body abrasive mechanism.
-To prove or contrast previous statements, further analyses about mineral composition of the samples are needed.
-The analysis of reference and aged samples through SEM micrographs highlights several morphological and compositional differences in both material finishes (Fig. 4-5).
+Further analyses about mineral composition of the samples through SEM micrographs highlights several morphological and compositional differences in both material finishes (Fig. 4-5).
 Cream colour samples show the higher influence of abrasive action on surface morphology: the presence of detergent solution decreased the effect of abrasion action, with consequent more extended areas of uniform abrasion (Fig.4c).
 On the opposite, dry abrasion generated craters and a visible increase in surface roughness (Fig.4b), with higher penetration in terms of abraded layer of material.
 This is supported also by EDS spectra: reference sample (E) shows the presence of calcium Ca and barium Ba in the composition of the surface layer (Fig.4g), which decrease on the wet abraded sample (Fig.4i) and are almost absent in the dry abraded one (Fig.4h).
 EDS spectra (Fig. 4g-i) highlighted also that Si, O and Al are the most present elements; Na is in the same way present but to a minor extent.
 This phenomenon agrees with the high pressure sintering production process, which induces the formation of glass phases among the particles, and for this Ca and Ba should act as secondary oxides in the glassy surface layer.